More Efficient Estimation for Logistic Regression with Optimal Subsample: Numerical evaluations

+To evaluate the performance of the proposed method with different choices of the subsampling probabilities for subsampling with replacement and Poisson subsampling, Figure~\ref{fig:4} plots empirical MSEs of using $\pi^{\mmse}$, $\pi^{\mvc}$, $\pi^{\mathrm{lcc}}$ (local case-control), and the uniform subsampling probability.
+In general, $\pi^{\mmse}$ with Poisson subsampling has the smallest empirical MSEs while uniform subsampling with replacement has the worst estimation efficiency.
+This agrees with our theoretical results: 1) $\pi^{\mmse}$ minimizes the asymptotic MSE of the parameter estimator which corresponds to the empirical MSE defined in~\eqref{eq:63} for the experiments, while $\pi^{\mvc}$ minimizes the asymptotic MSE of a transformed parameter estimator, and 2) Poisson subsampling has a higher estimation efficiency compared with subsampling with replacement.

-To assess the performance of $\hat\Var(\cbeta_r)$ in \eqref{eq:36} and $\hat\Var(\cbeta_p)$ in \eqref{eq:37}, we use $\tr\{\hat\Var(\cbeta_r)\}$ and $\tr\{\hat\Var(\cbeta_p)\}$ to estimate the MSEs of $\cbeta_r$ and $\cbeta_p$, and compare the average estimated MSEs with the unconditional empirical MSEs.
-We focus on the unconditional MSE because conditional inference may be appropriate only if $n/N\rightarrow0$.
+To assess the performance of $\hat\Var(\cbeta_{uw})$ in \eqref{eq:36} and $\hat\Var(\cbeta_p)$ in \eqref{eq:37}, we use $\tr\{\hat\Var(\cbeta_{uw})\}$ and $\tr\{\hat\Var(\cbeta_p)\}$ to estimate the MSEs of $\cbeta_{uw}$ and $\cbeta_p$, and compare the average estimated MSEs with the unconditional empirical MSEs.
+We focus on the unconditional MSE because conditional inference may not be appropriate if $n/N$ is not small enough.
 Figure~\ref{fig:2} presents the results for using $\pi^{\mvc}$.
-Results for using $\pi^{\mmse}$ are similar and are omitted for clearer presentation.
-It is seen that the estimated MSEs are very close to the empirical MSEs, except for the case of nzNormal covariate for subsampling with replacement.
-For this case, the responses are imbalanced with about 95\% being 1's.
+Results for using $\pi^{\mmse}$ are similar and thus are omitted.
+Note that our purpose here is to evaluate the quality of $\hat\Var(\cbeta_{uw})$ in \eqref{eq:36} and $\hat\Var(\cbeta_p)$ in \eqref{eq:37}, so in this figure we plot the original empirical and estimated MSEs without scaling then using the MSEs of $\cbeta_w$.
+Here, a closer value between the estimated MSE and the empirical MSE indicates a better performance of $\hat\Var(\cbeta_{uw})$ or $\hat\Var(\cbeta_p)$.
+From Figure~\ref{fig:2}, the estimated MSEs are very close to the empirical MSEs, except for the case of nzNormal covariate for subsampling with replacement.
+In this case, the responses are imbalanced with about 95\% being 1's.
 For this scenario, the variance-covariance estimator for $\cbeta_w$ proposed in \cite{WangZhuMa2017} also has a similar problem of underestimation.
-For Poisson sampling, the problem of underestimation from $\hat\Var(\cbeta_p)$ is not significant.
+For Poisson subsampling, the problem of underestimation from $\hat\Var(\cbeta_p)$ is not significant.